gitmeohan/res2rasai/Decision Maker Bot/data/nlu.md

 - tell me what is symmetry?
 - what to expect as a symmetry?

+## intent:utter_chances
+- what is a chance?
+- chances
+- What do you mean by chance of transition?
+- tell me what is chance?
+- How should I interpret chances
+- What is the range of chance?

+##intent:utter_observations
+- what is an observation?
+- what are observations?
+- observations
+- what do you mean by an observation?
+- how do you get observation variables?
+- observation-variables

 ## intent:affirm
 - ok
 - got it